 Now, I really want to help you get off on the right foot with good fats.
 That means you’re going to have to limit your intake, initially.
 But after about two weeks, you’ll be able to reintroduce the fats and oils on the YES list.

 For starters, cut down on all long-chain saturated fats.
 You’ve only got to do this to get started, so I’d say it’ll last for just the first two weeks.
 Of course, this means you’ll have to cut out most mono- and polyunsaturated long-chain fats at first too –

-Furthermore, you’ll want to limit your consumption of the following saturated fats –
+Furthermore, you’ll want to limit your consumption of the following high-fat dairy products that are packed with saturated fats –

 - Cheese (only from European cows or US goat/sheep/buffalo)

 - Heavy cream

 Now, I’m giving you a lot of limitations, but rest assured I’ve got it all worked out for you.
 And remember, the limitations above are really just for the first two weeks of digging into The Plant Paradox plan.